Absolutely because the potential to reach more prospects online is huge.

 Google My Business is a tool that lets businesses manage their profiles online across Search and Maps.
 A verified listing displays a prominent feature to the right side of the desktop search results:

 The panel provides instant visibility when prospects search for your brand.
-They’re able to easily view important details about your business including your address, office hours, phone number, and even reviews.
+They’re able to easily view <content removed by moderator>. including your address, office hours, phone number, and even reviews.

 Follow these steps to make the most out of your profile: